BlinkDL/RWKV-LM/README.md

 Reddit discussion: https://www.reddit.com/r/MachineLearning/comments/umq908/r_rwkvv2rnn_a_parallelizable_rnn_with/

-I am training it on the Pile (https://github.com/BlinkDL/RWKV-v2-RNN-Pile) and it might reach GPT-Neo performance within 100B tokens:
+I am training it on the Pile (https://github.com/BlinkDL/RWKV-v2-RNN-Pile) and it shall be able to reach GPT-Neo performance on most tasks within 100B tokens:

 ![RWKV-v2-430M-Pile](RWKV-v2-430M-Pile.png)